VeganInDetroit/veganindetroit.github.io/_posts/restaurants/2014-02-05-vegan-soul.markdown

 ---

 You know how good of a feeling it is to walk into a restaurant knowing all options are on the table?
-You get that feeling at Detroit Vegan Soul.
+You get that feeling at Detroit Vegan Soul

-Highlights off their menu:
+Highlights from their menu:
 <ul>
   <li>Soul Platter - (Mac-n-"cheese", smoked collards, glazed yams, cornbread)</li>
   <li>Southern Fried Tofu Bites</li>